She wanted to be a makeup artist.

 About the writer:

 Adeeb Chowdhury is a writer, debater, and aspiring diplomat currently living in Seattle, Washington as part of a US State Departmental exchange program.
-He is the president of the Youth Internationalist Association, a contributor to various magazines, Model UN enthusiast, and a member of various institutions such as JSA (Junior Statesmen of America).
+He is the president of the Youth Internationalist Association.
+He is also a member of various institutions such as JSA (Junior Statesmen of America).
 Besides writing and politics, Adeeb is interested in old movies, stand-up comedy, and early 2000’s hip-hop music.